Ja90n/JadSumo/README.md

 # JadSumo
-A simple sudo game build with minestom
+A simple sumo game build with minestom